 You need to deep dive into your analytics and measure the impacts of your internal communication on your sales revenue and business growth.

-One of the main risks businesses face during mergers is to lose their best employees.
+One of the main risks businesses face during changes such as mergesrs and acquitions is to lose their best employees.

 Here again internal communication plays a critical role.
-If the organizational changes related to the merger are not successfully communicated, employees may get confused, frustrated, and they may even start looking for a new job because they may think that they’re going to lose their jobs because of the merger.
+If the organizational changes are not successfully communicated, employees may get confused, frustrated, and they may even start looking for a new job because they may think that they’re going to lose their jobs.

-In other words, internal communication has a great impact on employee engagement, especially during a merger!
+In other words, internal communication has a great impact on employee engagement!

 As an IC practitioner, you need to measure the success of your internal communication.
 When you backup your IC strategy with relevant data, you’re in a better position to prove the value of internal communication and negotiate your IC budget.